 In Year 1, we will be continuing to teach phonics through the Read Write Inc. Phonics scheme.
 Key sounds will be focused on each week and the boys will receive a ‘phonics mat’ and a book of sounds to keep at home.
 Instructions on how to use the booklet can be found on the inside front cover.
 A video guide on how to say the ‘pure’ sounds can be found at www.ruthmiskin.com.

 At the beginning of the year, we spend time focusing on sentence structure, ensuring that what the children have written makes sense and the correct usage of capital letters, full stops and question marks.
-The children write in a journal every week and, as the year progresses, we explore the use of descriptive language, story structure and also other forms of writing.
+Children will be introduced to creative writing, focusing on setting, character and plot through a range of written and non-written activities.
 In Year 2, the children are expected to write using a cursive style and so this year, we help the children work towards this by using a pre-cursive style (please see the attached sheet).

 The basic skills that are reinforced throughout the year are:

-The core curriculum, including Science, Religious Education and Humanities is taught primarily by the form teachers, but the children are also taught by several subject specialists, including Rachel for French, Jonathan for Music, and Anthony for P.E..
+The core curriculum, including Science, Religious Education and Humanities is taught primarily by the form teachers, but the children are also taught by several subject specialists, including Jonathan for Music, and Jonny for P.E..
 The children will also be taught by a specialist Mandarin teacher.

 A more detailed outline of the Year 1 curriculum is available on the school website at www.stanthonysprep.org.uk.